Selecting the ideal solar panel can be confusing. Understanding the different choices can help.

 There are several types of monocrystalline panels, such as roof tile; interdigitated back contact; passivated emitter and rear contact, or PERC; and bifacial panels.
 These different types of monocrystalline panels have unique advantages and vary in cost, efficiency and application, with some being more suitable for ground-mounted systems.

-The temperature coefficient of monocrystalline panels is moderate, and they typically have a useful life of 25 years.
-"Monocrystalline solar panels offer a better return on investment over their 25-year lifetime because they generate more power, leading to higher electricity bill savings in comparison to their upfront cost," Kalyanpur said.
-"In addition, the variety of monocrystalline panel types ensures that there is a solution for every use case, whether the goal is to maximize the fill factor for solar power generation, enhance aesthetic appeal, increase efficiency or durability."
+The temperature coefficiency of monocrystalline panels is moderate, but can provide a better return on investment over their 25-year life expectancy.
+The higher power they generate can lead to more electricity bill savings helping to offset the upfront cost, Kalyanpur said.
+Whether the goal is to maximize the fill factor for solar power generation, enhance aesthetic appeal, increase efficiency or durability, Kalyanpur says monocrystalline panel types offer more solutions to its consumers.

 Polycrystalline panels are popular for homeowners on a budget.
 They have a moderate efficiency rate, ranging from 15% to 17%.
 They cost between 90 cents to $1 per watt.
 Polycrystalline panels have a blue hue, which makes them less sleek in appearance compared with monocrystalline panels.